Yasi92/Home-Care-Services-Lilien/TESTING.md

  - Click on the telephone icon to confirm the link function accordingly.
  - Click on the Instagram link to verify that it opens the Instagram page in a new tab.
  - Click on the Mail icon to verify that it leads to the mailbox with the correct email address and, in a new tab.
+ - The above steps are repeated on the contact information section on the contact page as well.

 ###  The section "Covid-19 News "